ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 \label{fig:convergence}
 \end{figure}

-``ants.fit_time_varying_transform_to_point_sets(...)`` from the ANTsPy package was used to optimize the velocity field.
-Input is composed of the seven corresponding point sets and their associated weight values, the selected number of integration points for the velocity field ($N=11$), and the parameters defining the geometry of the spatial dimensions of the velocity field.
-Thus, the optimized velocity field described here is of size $[256, 182, 360]$ ($50 \mu$m isotropic) $\times 11$ integration points for a total compressed size of a little over 2 GB.
+The velocity field was optimized using the input composed of the seven corresponding point sets and their associated weight values, the selected number of integration points for the velocity field ($N=11$), and the parameters defining the geometry of the spatial dimensions of the velocity field.
+Thus, the optimized velocity field described here is of size $[256, 182, 360]$ ($50
+\mu$m isotropic) $\times 11$ integration points for a total compressed size of a little over 2 GB.
 This choice represented weighing the trade-off between tractability, portability, and accuracy.
 However,  all data and code to reproduce the results described are available in the dedicated GitHub repository.

 The normalized time point scalar value for each atlas/point-set in the temporal domains $[0, 1]$ was also defined.
 Given the increasingly larger gaps in the